Health (primary)

 Wiltshire Health and Care provides services from six community hospital sites.
 Three of these hospitals have inpatient wards: Chippenham, Warminster and Savernake.
 There are Minor Injury Units at the Chippenham and Trowbridge hospital sites.

-Community Paediatrics is a team of children's doctors in Wiltshire who see children and young people and their families in the community.
+Community Paediatrics is a team of children's doctors in Wiltshire who see children and young people, and their families, in the community.
+They investigate and diagnose a range of difficulties including Autism, Attention Deficit Hyperactivity Disorder (ADHD) and delayed development.

 Our Paediatricians listen to, assess and decide the best way to help children with a developmental impairment, physical and/or learning disability or complex health needs (e.g., Autism or Cerebral Palsy).